thomas-bouvier/hermod-action-yeelight/README.md

 sam install assistant
 ```

-Then select the assistant which contains `Yeelight` bundle.
+Then select the the `Yeelight` assistant.

 ### Manual installation